SquareSR/alternative-red-routes/Race-Route/README.md

 - **Bike** East to get Strength
 - Fly to Pallet Town

-> Walk to the bottom facing the water and menu.
+> Walk to the bottom left, face the water, and Menu.

 **Surf Menu**:
 - **Super Repel**
 - d15 teach **HM03** (Surf) to Squirtle (4 below HM02)
 - use Surf

-## Cinnabar Island
+## Cinnabar Mansion

 - Pick up **TM14** (Blizzard)